kkkkseriotavio2/kkkkseriotavio2/README.md

 ### About Me
 👨🏻‍💻 &nbsp; I am a self-taught programmer with a passion for exploring the most diverse areas of computer science, including software development, data science, networking and cybersecurity.

-🌱 I'm always learning and currently learning the C language, it's awesome!.
+🌱 I'm always learning and ready to new challenges.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/lu%C3%ADs-ot%C3%A1vio-raimann-2094b5297/) or email me at [luis.otavio@keemail.me](luis.otavio@keemail.me)